 ANNUAL WATER BILLS

-The annual water bills for users (and standby connections) will be mailed on April 01, 2020.
-Payment is due no later than June 30, 2020.
-Any late or non-payments will be assessed with a penalty (10% for users and $10.00 for standby connections) on the County Tax Roll.
+The annual water bills for users (and standby connections) will be mailed on April 01, 2021.
+Payment is due no later than June 30, 2021.
+Any late or non-payments will be assessed with a penalty and placed on the County Property Tax Roll for Collection.
+(10% for users and $10.00 for standby connections)

 CROSS CONNECTION CONTROL PROGRAM